Rethunk Junk Paint Review

 Coverage

-The coverage is just as good as any other paint, I tested gray color and it had great coverage.
+The coverage is just as good as any other paint – I tested their gray color, and it had great coverage.

 Texture

-Unfortunately, every single coat of paint left a gritty texture behind.
-At first, I thought it was because some dust got onto the paint when it dried, but nope, it happened on every coat, all over the piece.
+Unfortunately, every single coat left a gritty texture behind.
+At first, I thought it was because some dust got onto it when it dried, but nope, it happened on every coat, all over the piece.
+So, keep in mind that if you want a super smooth finish, you’ll have to lightly sand the gritty texture away and then topcoat the finish.

 Durability